 Keep in mind that during the heyday of tube type radios & television, there was an army of radio and TV repairmen out there and there was a radio/TV shop on almost every corner.
 There was a reason for so many of these (now mostly gone) shops.

-A NOTE CONCERNING SAFETY! many of these tiny sets can be a SHOCK HAZARD and even be lethal.
+A NOTE CONCERNING SAFETY! many of these tiny radios can be a SHOCK HAZARD and even be lethal.
 Take care in operating these, some that were made in metal cabinets, can be DEADLY if the AC line is at case or chassis potential.
 When I restore these sets I install a "Polarized" line cord to prevent the shock hazard.
 Under no circumstances should the polarized plug be defeated.
-As mentioned above, many early sets require an external antenna for operation, NEVER ATTEMPT TO GROUND ANY RADIO MADE FOR AC/DC OPERATION or allow your antenna to come in contact with any metal portion of the radio such as the chassis or screws that may be connected to the chassis.
+As mentioned above, many early sets require an external antenna for operation, NEVER ATTEMPT TO GROUND ANY RADIO MADE FOR AC/DC OPERATION or allow your antenna or ground wire to come in contact with any metal portion of the radio such as the chassis or screws that may be connected to the chassis.
 The antenna connection is usually a wire coming from the inside of the radio and is always isolated from the chassis to prevent a shock hazard.
+When servicing/repairing such radios always use an isolation transformer.